 Rita Hurst, 88, was born in 1930 to May and George Green of Hailey, moved with her mother and stepfather, Walter Wade, to Beaver Creek in the Sawtooth Valley in 1936.
 Her father built the Beaver Creek Store, and owned the surrounding 10 acres, the family ran a logging company, providing timber for the mines and sawmills and supplying power poles to the local utilities.
 At a young age, Rita began cooking for the miners at the nearby Silver King and Eureka mines, along with sheepherders and trappers.
 As soon as she was old enough to drive she would help out by driving a 10-wheel logging truck up and over the narrow, dirt-covered hairpin turns of the old Galena Highway in the 1940s and ‘50s.

-To send flowers in memory of Rita Hurst, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Rita Hurst, please visit our Heartfelt Sympathies Store.

 She married, Arthur Hurst, in 1953.
 The couple bought the timber operation from Rita’s folks and continued to log until 1958.
 They also tended sheep, living out of sheep wagons at times.

 “I didn’t need to do it, but I loved it.
 I liked the smell of the pines and being my own boss.”

 Eventually Art and Rita moved to Bellevue and ran the Bellevue Café for several years, luring customers in with her homemade cinnamon rolls.
 Off and on for over 20 years Rita also worked at the Silver Dollar Saloon.

 In the 60’s she opened a second-hand antique, thrift store in one of the oldest houses in Bellevue.
 She ran the Thrift Store near the bike path that runs through Bellevue, until the 1990’s.